 Arkansas Discovery Network

 The Arkansas Discovery Network, a statewide program of the Museum of Discovery, was initiated in 2006 with funding from the Donald W. Reynolds Foundation.
-More than $14 million has been awarded from the Reynolds Foundation and other donors over the years to support our mission of making hands-on, interactive STEM experiences more accessible to the state’s school children and their families.
+More than $14,000,000 has been awarded from the Reynolds Foundation and other donors over the years to support the goal of making hands-on, interactive STEM learning more accessible to the state’s school children and their families.
 The Network provides high-quality professional development and training opportunities to its members’ educational staff.
 Essentially, the Discovery Network is the way in which the Museum of Discovery supports other educational entities in their efforts to bring quality STEM education to its learners.

 For more information, contact Kathleen Lawson at firstname.lastname@example.org